fabriziotappero/flyback-conv/README.md

-In 2018 Navitas Semiconductor came up with a very fast GaN Mosfet that enables the design of laptop power adapters and USB chargers with a power density of 20W/in3 or better.
+In 2018 Navitas Semiconductor announced what it calls the world’s smallest, fastest-charging mobile adapter enabled by GaNFast power ICs delivering 5x greater power than standard smartphone chargers and has 2x higher power density.

-In the same year, Texas Instruments came up with the design of a 70W AC/DC Flyback converter with a power density of about 30W per cubic inch.
+In the same year, Texas Instruments presented the design of a 70W AC/DC Flyback converter with a power density of about 30W per cubic inch.
 This allows the development of a power adapter that is 4 times smaller than the 2018 Apple Powerbook wall power adapter.